-The policy mechanism is diverse and supports most use cases.
-The system can add custom rules, and white-list and black-list to build custom policies that can be applied to machines, users, and groups of machines/users.
+The policy mechanism is diverse and supports a wide range of use cases, enabling true customization.
+The system can add custom rules and white-list and black-list to build custom policies that can be applied to machines, users, and groups of machines/users.